SitecorePowerShell/Book/working_with_sitecore_items.md

 Sitecore.Data.Items.Item item = master.GetItem("/sitecore/content/home");
 ```

 The above will return the latest version of the item in your current language.
 But what if you want the item in another language?
+No problem!

-No problem – let’s retrieve the Danish version of *Home*.
+**Example:** The following example will retrieve the Danish version of the *Home* item.

 ```powershell
 PS master:\>Get-Item -Path master:/content/home -Language da | Format-Table DisplayName, Language, Id, Version, TemplateName